wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-mahout.md

 	                        @{Expression={$_.Value};Label="Score"}
 	$recommendations | format-table $recommendationFormat

-To use this script, you must have previously extracted the __ml-100k__ folder, in addition to having a local copy of the __part-r-00000__ output file that was generated by the Mahout job.
+To use this script, you must have previously extracted the __ml-100k__ folder.
 The following is an example of running the script:

 	PS C:\> show-recommendation.ps1 -userId 4 -userDataFile .\ml-100k\u.data -movieFile .\ml-100k\u.item -recommendationFile .\output.txt